Why Should I Buy a Real Tree?

 It may not be an age-old debate, but these days it’s certainly a popular one.
 Every

-year when December rolls around, households ask the question: should we put up a real Christmas tree or an artificial one this year?
+year when December rolls around, households ask the question: should we put up a real Christmas tree or an artificial one?

 Many choose a real tree, and particularly a balsam fir, for the beauty and fragrance it brings into their home – two things that are difficult, if not impossible, to imitate.
 For others, choosing a real Christmas tree is tradition, an event as important as the holiday itself.
 Bundling up to visit a choose and cut lot, traipsing through the snow, finding the perfect tree and finishing off the day by sharing a warm beverage with your loved ones is the perfect way to get into the festive spirit.